nhsconnect/FHIR-NOO-API/pages/design/build_consent_restful.md

 The NDOP FHIR server determines which of the set of resources it serves meet the specific criteria, and returns the results of the search in the HTTP response as a 'searchset' bundle or as single consent resource.

-Note: Although an HTTP response 200 OK indicates the request was successful, the bundle could return a 0 (zero) total value indicating no records were found.
-An XML example of a Bundle with a 0 (zero) total value indicating no record was found is shown below.
+Note: Although an HTTP response 200 OK indicates the request was successful, the bundle could return a 0 (zero) total value indicating no resources were found.
+An XML example of a Bundle with a 0 (zero) total value indicating no resource was found is shown below.

 ```xml
 <Bundle xmlns="http://hl7.org/fhir">